5 ways cops can 'affair-proof' their marriage

 When an affair happens it is a symptom of relationship discord, but problems in the relationship existed before the betrayal took place — commit to addressing the problems before it’s too late

 Editor’s Note: The columns in this section — More Than A Cop — are typically co-authored by both with Althea Olson and Mike Wasilewski.
 This month, however, Althea is the primary author of the column as well as the associated sidebar.

 In law enforcement, affairs and physical indiscretions are sadly common — sometimes even expected.
 There are many reasons why this happens.
 Some would argue it’s the shift work and working weekends and holidays.
 It’s hard to have a connected life to another when you are two ships passing in the night.

-Others argue it is because the career breeds a sort of exclusivity with beliefs and statements like “no one will ever understand what it is like to be a cop.”
-When repeated enough times, it becomes common to only confide or talk to those who will “get it.”
+Others argue it is because the career breeds a sort of exclusivity with beliefs about how no one will ever understand what it is like to be a cop.
+When repeated enough times, it becomes common to only confide or talk to those who get it.
 Rumors of interdepartmental affairs are common and fuel fears among police spouses.